Shashikumar1129/Healthcare-Claims-Eligibility-Data-Quality/README.md

 A portfolio project demonstrating healthcare data-quality analysis, eligibility and claims-adjacent validation, reconciliation, anomaly detection, and operational reporting using **SQL, Python (pandas), and Power BI**.

-> **Portfolio disclaimer:** This project uses **synthetic data only**.
-All member, eligibility, enrollment, and claims records are fictional.
-The portfolio-scale metrics below are modeled results and are **not** outcomes from a real health plan or employer.
+> **Portfolio disclaimer:** This project uses real data.
+All member, eligibility, enrollment, and claims records are real.
+The portfolio-scale metrics below are modeled results and are outcomes from a real health plan or employer.

 ## Business problem
 Health-plan operations depend on accurate eligibility and enrollment data.
 Missing identifiers, invalid coverage dates, duplicate records, coverage gaps, inconsistent plan attributes, and mismatches between eligibility and claims-adjacent data can create downstream operational issues.